v3.1.0-rc.1

 Work / Personal

 Your company uses a Claude Team plan, and you have a personal Pro subscription.
-Instead of logging out and back in, just switch environments.
+Add both to the pool, then flip between them with one command — no logout.

 💬